 Buying a home is a giant life event, whether it’s your first time or you’ve been through the process before.
 Preparing yourself for the experience by working with a trusted real estate agent and coming armed with questions can help you find your dream home and avoid a potentially bad situation.

 Think of these questions as insurance that you’re buying the right home — and once you’ve made your purchase?
-It’s time to look into actual homeowners insurance.
+It’s time to look into actual homeowners insurance and host an amazing housewarming party.